espocrm/documentation/docs/development/metadata/app-reactions.md

 # app > reactions

-Path: metadata > app > reactinos.
+Path: metadata > app > reactions.

 *As of v9.0.*

 ## list

-A list of reactinos.
+A list of reactions.

 *Record[]*